FriederHannenheim/musicfetch/README.md

 ![GitHub](https://img.shields.io/github/license/FriederHannenheim/Musicfetch?logo=gnu)

-This is the code for versions < v1.0 can be found on the branch `old`
+This is the code for the rework.
+Versions < v1.0 can be found on the branch `old`

 ## Supported Song metadata:
 - Title